UDP flood attack

 This attack can be managed by deploying firewalls at key points in a network to filter out unwanted network traffic.
 The potential victim never receives and never responds to the malicious UDP packets because the firewall stops them.
 However, as firewalls are 'stateful' i.e. can only hold a number of sessions, firewalls can also be susceptible to flood attacks.

-There are ways to protect a system against UDP flood attacks.
-Here are examples of some of the possible measures: